AlmaLinux/almalinux.org/content/blog/testers-needed-for-updated-packages-intel-and-amd-cpus-affected.md

 ### How do I install updated  packages?

- As we recently changed the build process for AlmaLinux OS, and are now aiming to be [ABI compatible](https://almalinux.org/blog/future-of-almalinux/) with Red Hat Enterprise Linux, we are now able to release updates without waiting for the patches to be released upstream.
+ As we recently changed the build process for AlmaLinux OS, and are now aiming to be [RHEL compatible](https://almalinux.org/blog/future-of-almalinux/) with Red Hat Enterprise Linux, we are now able to release updates without waiting for the patches to be released upstream.
 To help accommodate that, a **Testing** repo has been created for packages that differ from RHEL and require additional testing by our users.
 To be able to help with testing, the **Testing** repo should be enabled on the AlmaLinux machine:

 ```bash